The Downside of Seeking Change

 All of these endeavors have one thing in common: we are seeking something.
 It is the phenomenon of seeking that keeps us trapped.

-Why are we seeking change?
-Are we missing something?
-Is our awareness that something is missing, and we know what it is and are going after it?
-Or, are we aware of something already in our experience, but we want more of it?
+- Is our awareness that something is missing, and we know what it is and are going after it?

 Another thing commonly sought in our culture is success or status.
 We want more money, a better position, a bigger office, to be seen on TV or recognized as an expert in our field.

 Maybe we don’t know precisely what we want.
-Still, we are aware of a sense of dissatisfaction, anxiety, ennui, apathy, or other emotional state that seems to drive us to want to change our situation.
+Still, we are aware of a sense of dissatisfaction, anxiety, ennui, apathy, or another emotional state that seems to drive us to want to change our situation.

 When we think about seeking change, what do we want to change?
 If we find that perfect relationship, what will that change?
 If we find the knowledge we seek, what will change?
 Or getting recognition or success – what changes?